nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.

     * 1a1.
-FART shows an error message.
+F.A.R.T shows an error message.

       Use case ends.